DDMAL/jSymbolic2/README.md

 You may obtain a copy of the GNU General Public License by writing to the Free Software Foundation, Inc., 675 Mass Ave, Cambridge, MA 02139, USA.

+This project also includes software developed by the Apache Software Foundation (http://www.apache.org), namely the Xerces library, which is used to parse XML files.
+The Xerces license can be accessed via the manual.

 ### COMPATIBILITY